SpinaCMS/Spina/README.md

 Then start `rails s` and access Spina at `/admin`.

+## Upgrading from 0.X to 1.0

+Run the migrations.
+The last migration will run a rake task that changes all instances of `Spina::Photo` to `Spina::Image`.
+After this change, all images will be handled by ActiveStorage.

-## Upgrading from 0.13 to 1.0.0.alpha
+## Upgrading from 0.12 to 0.12.1

-Going from 0.13 to 1.0 will introduce a couple of changes.
-Globalize is replaced by Mobility and later down the road CarrierWave will be replaced by Rails' ActiveStorage.
+First run the new migrations

+    rails spina:install:migrations
+    rails db:migrate

+This will create a table for the `Spina::Resource` model.

+Globalize is replaced by Mobility.
 Switching to Mobility is fairly straightfoward.
 - Run `rails g spina:install` to add the `mobility.rb` initializer.
 - Replace instances of `Globalize` with `Mobility` in your own code

-## Upgrading from 0.12 to 0.13

-Simply run the new migrations

-    rails spina:install:migrations
-    rails db:migrate

-This will create a table for the `Spina::Resource` model.
+This is the last release before Spina switches to Rails 5.2 and ActiveStorage.

 ## Upgrading from 0.11 to 0.12